 On 8th January 2014, Thorpe Park made a surprise announcement that their new-for-2014 attraction would be a whole new themed Angry Birds land!
-In a clear move to cater for a younger target audience than usual, Thorpe will be opening a new area in May 2014 next to the current Amity Cove and Calypso Quay.
+In a clear move to cater for a younger target audience than usual, Thorpe will be opening a new area by the end of May 2014 next to the current Amity Cove and Calypso Quay.

 New attractions as part of the this development include:

-- Angry Birds Dodgems - a brand new dodgems attraction for the Park, this will see Bad Piggies go head to head with Red Birds and will likely be a sure-fire hit with families and thrill seekers alike.
+- King Pig's Wild Hog Dodgems - a brand new dodgems attraction for the Park, this will see Bad Piggies go head to head with Red Birds and will likely be a sure-fire hit with families and thrill seekers alike.
 This attraction is highly likely to be located next to the Pirates 4D theatre, by Tidal Wave.

-- Angry Birds Detonator - the new area will involve a re-theme of the existing Detonator drop tower, likely complete with birds, piggies and nests.
+- Detonator: Bombs Away - the new area will involve a re-theme of the existing Detonator drop tower, likely complete with birds, piggies and nests.

-Names of the new rides have yet to be released.
-This website will have a full review of the attractions when the area opens in May!
+As ever, this website will have a full review of all the new attractions when the area opens at the end of May!

 Thorpe Park continues to have a very promising future, judging by what's detailed on their Medium Term Development Plan.
 This plan has seen two submissions to Runnymede Borough Council; one at the end of 2009 and one in July 2010.